-Income for the period was \$171,563 and expenditure was \$168,376.
-The net result was a surplus of \$3,187, which will be utilised in the second year of activities of the Foundation.
-The trustees are pleased with the level of funds that the Foundation has generated in its first period of existence.
+Income for the period was \$269,972 and expenditure was \$240,755.
+The net result was a surplus of \$29,217, which will be utilised in the third year of activities of the Foundation.
+The trustees are pleased with the level of funds that the Foundation has generated in its second period of existence.

 The main source of funding in the financial period to date was a grant from the Hintze Family Charitable Foundation, in the UK.
-A grant of \$170,000 was received from the Hintze Family Charitable Foundation during the last financial year to enable the Foundation to begin its charitable activity.
+A grant of \$150,000 was received from the Hintze Family Charitable Foundation during the last financial year to enable the Foundation to continue its charitable activity.

-The level of income in the inaugural period of the Foundation, while modest, was consistent with expectations and budget forecasts.
+The level of income in the second period of the Foundation, while modest, was consistent with expectations and budget forecasts.

 The income received in the financial period of this report was applied to the salaries of the community mental health team of YouBelong-Uganda for its work in assisting people with severe mental illness.
-It was also applied to salaries for a driver, one administration assistant in Uganda, security guards for the Ugandan office building, rent payments, legal fees, and accountancy fees.
-Income was also applied to the purchase of a mini bus to transport mental patients from the hospital institution to the community.
+It was also applied to salaries for a driver, security guards for the Ugandan office building, rent payments, legal fees, and accountancy fees.
+Income was also applied to maintaining the mini bus purchased last year to transport mental patients from the hospital institution to the community.
 Refer to the annexed operating data of YouBelong Uganda.